 To turn on or off Windows sandbox on your system, make sure that the virtualization option is enabled in your UEFI/BIOS Settings.
 Follow these steps to enable this option-

-1. Enable or Disable Windows Sandbox using Control panel
+1. Enable or Disable Windows Sandbox using the Control panel

 - Hit Start Button and type Control Panel.
 Again double click on the first option to launch this app.